iamfaham/JobSync/SETUP_ENV.md

 - ✅ `credentials.json` - Client ID/secret (safe to share with team, but keep private)
 - ❌ `token.json` - YOUR personal Gmail access token (NEVER commit or share)
 - ❌ `.env` - Contains API keys (NEVER commit)
-- Both are automatically excluded via `.gitignore`
+- All are automatically excluded via `.gitignore`

 ### What's Safe to Share